 Actions could expected to increase as long as Washington rejects calls to pull out, they said.

 The U.S. House of Representatives voted on Thursday to stop Trump from further military action, passing the resolution by 224-194 along party lines in the Democratic-controlled House with nearly all Republicans opposed.

 It orders termination of Trump’s war powers to use U.S. armed forces against Iran without Congress’ consent.
 The measure now goes to the Senate, which is controlled by Trump’s Republican Party, and faces an uphill battle.

-Trump said on Thursday that Soleimani was killed because he had planned to blow up a U.S. embassy.
+Trump said on Thursday Soleimani was killed because he had planned to blow up a U.S. embassy.

 Soleimani carved out a sphere of Iranian influence running through Syria, Lebanon, Iraq and Yemen, challenging regional rival Saudi Arabia as well as the United States and Israel.